lukacsg/openlostcat/README.md

 The returning data is either a tuple (for single-category-matching) or a list of tuples containing the index of the category (in the order of appearance in the rule collection file), the name of the category and, optionally, debug information.
 If no category matches, the returned index is -1, the name is Null and the debug info remains empty.

+Refer to the Quick User Reference at the bottom of this document for a listing of functions and operators.

 ## Category Catalog (Rule Collection) Format